South Asian Canadians: Komagata Maru incident

 With the ship held at Coal Harbour in Burrard Inlet in April 1914, some South Asian Canadians already settled in Canada began launching "shore committees" led by Husain Rahim (Gujarati Canadian), Muhammad Akbar (Punjabi Canadian), and Sohan Lal Pathak.
 These were to protest against the decision not to allow the settlers on the Komagata Maru no to enter Canada.
 Passengers threatened to start a rebellion, or ghadar, if they were forced back to India.
 The shore committee raised $22,000 and launched a test case legal battle in the British Columbia Court of Appeal.
-On July 6, the court unanimously decided they had no authority to interfere with the Department of Immigration and Colonization and had ordered the harbor tug Sea Lion to pull the ship out to sea on July 19.
+On July 6, the court unanimously decided they had no authority to interfere with the Department of Immigration and Colonization and had ordered the harbour tug Sea Lion to pull the ship out to sea on July 19.
 (Note: "Several days after the ruling, the Komagata Maru is seized from the Japanese crew by the immigrants.
 In response the city sends out the tugboat Sea Lion with 150 policemen on board along with Reid, Hopkinson and Stevens.")
 This resulted in rioting between the settlers on board and police officers.
 (Note: "The policemen face strong opposition from the army trained immigrants and are forced back after sustaining injuries and damage from projectiles thrown at them.")
 The ship was ultimately forced back to India on July 23, 1914, with only 20 of the settlers being allowed to stay in Canada.

-Later in the decade, most Punjabi Sikhs continued to seek employment in the forestry industry at various sawmills across British Columbia, more Gurdwaras were built, including at the Queensborough (New Westminster) settlement in 1919.
-This was soon followed by another at the Paldi (Vancouver Island) settlement, also in 1919.